Benjamin Aziel

 I’m a second-year Master’s student in Mechanical Engineering and Applied Mechanics at the University of Pennsylvania, with a concentration in Mechatronic and Robotic Systems.
 I graduated summa cum laude with a Bachelor of Engineering in Mechanical Engineering from The Cooper Union in 2024, where I also minored in Computer Science.

-At Penn I conduct research in the Sung Robotics Lab, part of Penn Engineering’s GRASP Lab, where I work on path planning for the NASA-funded TRUSSES lunar robotics project under the guidance of Dr. Cynthia Sung and Dr. Daniel Koditschek.
+At Penn, I conduct research in the Sung Robotics Lab within the GRASP Lab, where I work on motion generation and path planning for the NASA-funded TRUSSES lunar robotics project under the guidance of Dr. Cynthia Sung and Dr. Daniel Koditschek.
+My work explores structure-preserving formulations for risk-aware planning, including energy-based models that explicitly incorporate velocity sensitivity.

-Looking ahead, I’m applying to PhD programs this fall to further my work on safe and reliable robotics.
+Looking ahead, I’m applying to PhD programs this fall to further my work on safe and efficient autonomy in robotics.

 I’m also passionate about music — I play the piano/keyboard from time to time and my record collection is growing at an unexpectedly rapid rate.